-05 Dec Assessing Assessment Centres
+05 Dec Assessing the use of Assessment Centres

 In a nutshell, assessment centres implement a combination of tasks and activities that test a candidate’s suitability to a job.
 They can take many forms such as role play exercises, group tasks, case study analysis and psychometric tests.
 For specialist roles or large-intake programmes, such as graduate schemes, assessment centres are a popular recruitment tool.